What You Need to Know About Business Renters Insurance

 Business renters insurance will cover any damage that your rented property might face.
 It covers you and your staff, as well as your customers.
 It can also cover property and machinery, such as equipment and any inventory that is stored on-site.

 If you operate a small business in a rented property such as a storefront, an office, a restaurant business, or a warehouse, you should consider getting business renters insurance.

-However, you will only be required to get renters insurance for small businesses if your landlord or property management company requires you to have it.
-They will generally require you to have renters insurance in place so that they won’t have to cover the cost of any incident like accidents and injuries at your business.
+However, you’re not required to get renters insurance for small businesses unless your landlord or property management company says you have to have it, which they probably will.
+They won’t want to cover the cost of any accidents or injuries at your business.